Add Data from a Load File

 Character-Delimited File Usage Notes

-Prior to importing a character-delimited file such as a DAT load file, you must define Load File Import Settings as part of your Project Settings to serve as a Project Project Load File Import template for the Load File type.
+Prior to importing a character-delimited load file (DAT or CSV), you must define Load File Import Settings as part of your Project Settings to serve as a Project Load File Import template for the Load File type.
 You can also define Load File Import information in an Organization-level Load File Import template.

 The Project Load File Import template you configure would contain all the information needed to accommodate the format of the Load File type and its field mappings.
 You must supply Load File Field information in the Project-level Load File Import template screen.

-Note: Your Load File import will fail if you do not supply the correct information.
-For example, you must specify the appropriate encoding type and delimiter for the DAT file, since these are required to parse data from the Load File.
+Note: For a successful Load File import, you must supply the correct information.
+For example, you must specify the appropriate encoding type and delimiter for a DAT or CSVfile,, which are required to parse data from the Load File.
 You must also provide the required mapping entries based on your Load File.
 For example, if the Preserve Families option stays enabled to preserve family information, you must supply the required mapping entries in the Load File Fields.
 Moreover, if you want to process Load File Images, you must also select the Process Load File Images option.

 For information on adding and managing a Project-level Load File template, see Manage Load File Import in a Project-level Template.
 For adding and manage an Organization Load File Import Settings template, see Add and Manage Load File Import Settings in a Template.